-67.-(1) The deposit made under rule 10 shall either be returned to the person making it or to that person's personal representatives or be forfeited to Her Majesty.
+66.-(1) The deposit made under rule 10 is either to be returned to the person making it or to that person's personal representatives or to be forfeited.

 (2) Except in the cases mentioned below in this rule, the deposit shall be returned not later than the next day after that on which the result or results of the election is or are declared.